shaik1002/biggitlabbomb/doc/ci/components/index.md

 To use GitLab.com components in a self-managed instance, you must [mirror the component project](#use-a-gitlabcom-component-in-a-self-managed-instance).

-WARNING:
-If a component requires the use of tokens, passwords, or other sensitive data to function, be sure to audit the component's source code to verify that the data is only used to perform actions that you expect and authorize.
-You should also use tokens and secrets with the minimum permissions, access, or scope required to complete the action.

 ### Component versions

 In order of highest priority first, the component version can be:

 - A commit SHA, for example `e3262fdd0914fa823210cdb79a8c421e2cef79d8`.
 - A tag, for example: `1.0.0`.
 If a tag and commit SHA exist with the same name, the commit SHA takes precedence over the tag.
-Components released to the CI/CD Catalog should be tagged with a [semantic version](#semantic-versioning).
+Components released to the CI/CD should be tagged with a [semantic version](#semantic-versioning).
 - A branch name, for example `main`.
 If a branch and tag exist with the same name, the tag takes precedence over the branch.
 - `~latest`, which always points to the latest semantic version published in the CI/CD Catalog.
-Use `~latest` only if you want to use the absolute latest version at all times, which could include breaking changes. `~latest` does not include pre-releases, for example `1.0.1-rc`, which are not considered production-ready.
+Use `~latest` only if you want to use the absolute latest version at all times, which could include breaking changes.

 You can use any version supported by the component, but using a version published to the CI/CD catalog is recommended.
 The version referenced with a commit SHA or branch name